hiralcmobio/Laravel-Package/README.md

 `php artisan migrate`

-Now, we will make blade file like below:
+Now, we will make blade file in `/packages/larapack/custdetail/src/views` like below:

     @extends('layouts.app')